2004 Birmingham Hodge Hill by-election

-A by-election was held for the United Kingdom Parliament seat of Birmingham Hodge Hill, on 15 July 2004.
-The by-election was called following the resignation of Labour Party Member of Parliament (MP), Terry Davis, on 22 June 2004.
-Davis had been appointed as Secretary General of the Council of Europe.
-The by-election was held on the same day as the Leicester South by-election, which saw Labour lose the seat to the Liberal Democrats on a 21% swing.

-The by-election was won by Labour candidate Liam Byrne, but with a much reduced majority of 460 votes over the Liberal Democrat candidate, Nicola Davies.
+A by-election for the United Kingdom parliamentary constituency of Birmingham Hodge Hill was held on 15 July 2004, called following the resignation of incumbent Labour Party Member of Parliament (MP) Terry Davis.
+Liam Byrne held the seat for Labour, albeit with a vastly reduced majority of 460 votes, narrowly holding off the Liberal Democrat candidate Nicola Davies.

+The by-election was held on the same day as the 2004 Leicester South by-election, which saw Labour lose the seat to the Liberal Democrats on a 21% swing.

 Background

+Incumbent MP Terry Davis resigned on 22 June 2004 following his appointment as Secretary General of the Council of Europe.

 Birmingham Hodge Hill has had a Labour MP since the 1950 general election, the only break being a Conservative Party victory at a 1977 by-election for the Birmingham Stechford constituency, which returned to Labour at the 1979 general election.

 Campaign

 The by-election was heavily contested by the Labour Party and the Liberal Democrats, with both parties alleging "dirty tricks" by the other.
 Liam Byrne's campaign team, led by West Bromwich East MP Tom Watson, produced leaflets with slogans such as "Labour is on your side, the Lib Dems are on the side of failed asylum seekers."
 Another flier stated: "While Labour were tough the Lib Dems were wimps—they tried to stop us taking away benefits from failed asylum seekers and they voted against plans to speed up deportations."

 Meanwhile, the Lib Dems reminded voters of Labour's decision to invade Iraq the previous year and, in the constituency's predominantly Muslim Washwood Heath ward, produced a leaflet carrying a picture of Charles Kennedy and Nicola Davies surrounded by South Asian voters.

 During the campaign, Labour pledged to "smash teen gangs" and create "yob-free zones".
 Domestic issues such as schools, hospitals and crime also featured prominently.